 The issue, after the fact, is whether there might have been more attention to the overall design of SAP-I, taking into account these concerns.
 For example, the effort to coordinate donor support in the form of a single large project was an attempt to secure leverage.
 But the design of the project failed to build in mechanisms of leverage or monitoring of intermediate, measurable efforts/inputs.
 Attention was paid to the need to gather and monitor data on changing social outcomes (in the form of important support for surveys of living standards), but that could not substitute for more timely measures of intermediate performance.
 Though Government officials responsible for administering the SAP's 27 subprograms each had to prepare periodic plans and reports, they were not in any way competing for scarce resources.
-Indeed in the early years when several lagged, the others who were ready with their plans actually had to wait for all to catch up before receiving funds.
+Indeed in the

 &lt;sup>52 Memorandum from Paul Isenman (Country Director) to Joseph Wood (SASVP), July 26, 1993.
-Ibid.